ChristopherA/Participatory-Organizations-Overview-and-Taxonomy/README.md

 - [Intrapreneuring Today](http://www.pinchot.com/2014/10/intrapreneuring-today.html)
 - [The Entrepreneur's Ten Commandments](http://www.pinchot.com/2011/11/the-intrapreneurs-ten-commandments.html)

+### Lower-case sociocracy

+The Mirram Webster definition of 'sociocracy' is so·​ci·​oc·​ra·​cy | \ ˌsōs(h)ēˈäkrəsē \ plural -es
+1: a theoretical form of government in which society as a whole has sovereign rights

+This is should be considere distinct from capital Sociocracy, which is a particular form of dynamic governance.

+The key point that I like about the lower-case sociocracy definition is that essense that all stakeholders have inalienable rights.
+For some more thoughts of mine on sovereignty, see [The Path to Self-Sovereign Identity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html).

 ### Dynamic Governance

-Both Holacracy® (a trademarked term) and sociocracy (not trademarked, but 'claimed' in a variety of ways) have inside them common forms of governance and policy principles.
+Both Holacracy® (a trademarked term) and upper-case Sociocracy (not trademarked, but 'claimed' in a variety of ways) have inside them common forms of governance and policy principles.
 The defining 3 principles are: policies are made consent (aka sociocracy's “no paramount and argued objections"); policies are created by circles (aka "distributed leadership); and leadership roles in circles are elected by consent.
 Holacracy is more specific to corporate governance, whereas sociocracy is used more for communities and non-corporate governance.

 ### Double-Linking